 How Solana solves the time problem in crypto?
-Let’s dive in !
+How Solana is revolutionizing Scalability in a Blockchain?

 What is Solana ?